Gkconsulting20/ComptaOrion/replit.md

 - ✅ Fiscal year configuration
 - ✅ VAT rate management by country

-### Module Dépenses - Masked
+### Modules Removed
+**Employés Module (HR Lite):** Removed from navigation and backend routes.
+Database tables remain intact for future use.
-The Dépenses (Expenses) module has been temporarily removed from the navigation menu and will be developed later.
+**Dépenses Module:** Temporarily removed from navigation menu, will be developed later.